-Once you are comfortable with this form of expressive arts then you can start to give the practice a firmer container, such as sitting down to write and process what unfolded for you while you were on the mat that day.
-You can explore anything that was challenging, anything that prevented you from being fully present on the mat, anything that you learned etc. For example, you could’ve been strongly triggered by something the teacher said, which happens a lot!
-If you walk away from the class and allow the focus to be on the teacher-that it was his/her fault for saying whatever it was that pushed your buttons then you hold no ownership of your reaction to it.
-It would be valuable to use your journaling practice as a place to hold space for reflections about why this something or someone bothered you and therefore you give yourself opportunity to get to the root of the cause.
-When you get to the root of the cause, true healing and transformation takes place.
+Once you are comfortable with this form of expressive arts, then you can start to give the practice a firmer container, such as sitting down to write and process what unfolded for you while you were on the mat that day.
+You can explore anything that was challenging, anything that prevented you from being fully present on the mat, anything that you learned, etc. For example, you could’ve been strongly triggered by something the teacher said, which happens a lot!
+If you walk away from the class and allow the focus to be on the teacher, it was his/her fault for saying whatever it was that pushed your buttons; then, you hold no ownership of your reaction to it.
+It would be valuable to use your journaling practice as a place to hold space for reflections about why this something or someone bothered you, and therefore you give yourself the opportunity to get to the root of the cause.
+When you get to the root of the cause, true healing, and transformation take place.
 But if you aren’t careful or if you don’t have other practices to assist this process, you could miss the chance to evolve entirely.
 And if we aren’t growing and evolving we are withering and wilting.
 Yoga is the yoking of all things, including people.
 What we learn on our mats we take into our lives, so you can start to apply this beyond the yoga to other relationships or situations off the mat.

 Commit to 30 Days

-As with all practices it is important to keep going.
+As with all practices, it is important to keep going.
 Sometimes, more often than not, we abandon new things if we don’t see instant gratification of their benefits.
-I always suggest giving something at least thirty days before surmising anything about it’s possible impact.
-Time is a crucial ingredient to change, almost nothing happens over night.
+I always suggest giving something at least thirty days before surmising anything about its possible impact.
+Time is a crucial ingredient to change, and almost nothing happens overnight.
 The same is true with journaling.
-In my experience journaling becomes more gratifying the longer I do it.
+In my experience, journaling becomes more gratifying the longer I do it.
 Give yourself permission to commit past any resistance and if it doesn’t stick now to be willing to consider it at a different time in your life down the road.

 Five Steps to Starting a Journaling Practice

 - Get a journal!
-Could be something as simple as a spiral-bound notebook or something fancy like a leather-bound notebook.
+It could be something as simple as a spiral-bound notebook or something fancy like a leather-bound notebook.